ostracod/ostracod-multiplayer/README.md

 * `welcomeViewFile` and `instructionsViewFile` should be file names inside your `views` directory.
 * `scripts` is a list of script paths to include in the game client page.
+* `stylesheets` is a list of stylesheet paths to include in the game client page.
 * `canvasWidth` and `canvasHeight` are double-resolution for retina displays.

 Format of `databaseConfig.json`: